RajanBhagat08/Projects/README.md

 # Projects

-The actual project is in the "Project Manager.rar" file and also some files are uploaded in the "manager" directory for easy understanding.
+The actual project is in the "Project Manager.rar" file and also some files are uploaded in the "Manager" directory for easy understanding.